Menu Close

 Arm Lift Surgery in New Westminster, BC | MacDonald Plastic Surgery

-An arm lift, or brachiaplasty, is a widely used procedure that typically involves using a combination of liposuction and surgery to remove excess fat and loose skin and restore a firm, toned, youthful appearance to the upper arms.
+An arm lift, or brachioplasty, is a widely used procedure that typically involves using a combination of liposuction and specialized techniques to remove excess fat and loose skin and restore a firm, toned, youthful appearance to the upper arms.
 This area of the body can be difficult to target with weight loss and exercise alone and, indeed, if you lose weight, it often makes the problem of loose skin worse.

-Arm lift surgery is a day surgery, meaning you go home the same day.
-It requires a general anesthetic so we have you complete a pre-operative questionnaire to ensure you are ready for surgery.
+Arm lift surgery is an outpatient surgery, meaning you go home the same day.
+It requires a general anesthetic, so we have you complete a pre-operative questionnaire to ensure you are ready for surgery.
 You will be given instructions on what time to arrive and reminded not to eat or drink anything the night before surgery.
-The surgery is approximately 2 hours and you will spend approximately 3 hours in the recovery room, so plan to spend the day at the hospital.
+The surgery is approximately two hours, and you will spend approximately three hours in the recovery room, so plan to spend the day at the hospital.
 You will be given a prescription for pain medication before leaving the hospital.

-Most swelling should subside within the first 4-6 weeks, although you may not see the full results for 3-6 months following your procedure.
-The results of an arm lift are long-lasting providing you don’t lose or gain a lot of weight.
+Most swelling should subside within the first 4 to 6 weeks, although you may not see the full results for 3 to 6 months following your procedure.
+The results of an arm lift are long-lasting, provided you don’t lose or gain a lot of weight.
 However, age and gravity may eventually cause some loss of firmness.

 Learn more about arm lift surgery with Dr. Jeannie MacDonald by calling (604) 288-8517 or by filling out our contact form.

 Although small amounts of fat can be removed along with excess skin, an arm lift is not intended as a weight reduction technique.
-For the most favorable result, you should at or near a good body weight before having surgery.
+For the most favorable result, you should be at or near your target body weight before having surgery.

 Dr. MacDonald and her staff will:

-• Give you detail information about the surgery and what you can expect before, during, and after the procedure
+• Give you detailed information about the surgery and what you can expect before, during, and after the procedure

 • Discuss any concerns or questions that you may have